Sean Hannity: Early life and education

-Hannity was born in New York City, New York, the son of Lillian (née Flynn) and Hugh Hannity.
+Hannity was born in New York City, the son of Lillian (née Flynn) and Hugh Hannity.
 Lillian worked as a stenographer and a corrections officer at a county jail, while Hugh was a World War II veteran and family-court officer.
 He was the youngest of four siblings and the only boy.
-All his grandparents immigrated to the United States from Ireland.
+Hannity's maternal and paternal grandparents immigrated to the United States from Ireland.
 He grew up in Franklin Square, New York on Long Island.

 In his youth, Hannity worked as a paperboy delivering issues of the New York Daily News and the Long Island Daily Press.
 His parents were initially supporters of President John F. Kennedy, eventually growing more Republican in their views as time went on, though they resisted being overtly political at home.

 Hannity attended Sacred Heart Seminary in Hempstead, New York and St. Pius X Preparatory Seminary in Uniondale, New York.
 He attended New York University and Adelphi University, but did not graduate from either.